hjdr/acebook-rails-template/README.md

 commands like here https://stackoverflow.com/questions/22815009/add-a-reference-column-migration-in-rails-4

 ## App User's Guide
- --Users have to sign up with an email address and be logged in before using the website --After signing-up or logging-in , users are redirected to their wall.
+ --Users have to sign up with an email address and be logged in before using the website.

+ --After signing-up or logging-in , users are redirected to their wall.

- --A user can post a message on their wall or  visit another user's wall and post a message there --A user can edit their own posts within 10 minutes of making the post, or they can delete their posts
+ --A user can post a message on their wall or  visit another user's wall and post a message there.

+ --A user can edit their own posts within 10 minutes of making the post, or they can delete their posts.